johnbuluba/Yatcobot/docs/config.rst

             # keywords that if a posts contains would be filtered
             # leave it empty if you want to disable keywords
             keywords: ["obama", "trump"]
+            # Filter based on user screen name.
+Add here the screen names that you want to filter
+            # the screen name is the @User name without the @
+            users: ["BotSpotterBot"]
         #Plugins to sort tweets
         sort:
           # Give priority to posts that contain some words